FahrentH8t/SAMP-Mods/README.md

 ## 🛠️ Included Fixes & Plugins

+### ⏱️ Framerate Vigilante

+Improves frame pacing and fixes issues caused by high FPS, resulting in smoother and more consistent gameplay in GTA San Andreas.

 ### 🌅 SkyGrad.asi

 Applies a smoothing effect to sky gradients, eliminating visible color banding and improving the overall appearance of the in-game sky.